 Tips and Tricks

 Add as much liquid as you need.
-If you end up running out of liquid before the farro is tender, add about ½ cup of additional liquid at a time as needed.
+If you end up running out of cooking liquid before the farro is tender, add about ½ cup of additional liquid at a time as needed.
 If there's too much liquid and the farro is already cooked, continue reducing until the liquid clings to the grains.

 Adjust the flavors as you'd like.
 This farotto has a mix of sweet, caramelized, spicy, and savory flavors.
 If you need a little bit more acidity, add a bit more vinegar.
 If you want more heat, add more chili oil.
-If you want a bit of creaminess, add a dollop of greek yogurt or parmesan cheese.

 Storage Instructions